 In this Jamaican Stone review, I’ll cover both my experience using it and some useful background information about the safety concerns.

 Jamaican Stone is sold as a sexual performance enhancer.
 It’s said to be harvested from the tree sap of a tree native to Jamaica and some other Caribbean Islands.

-It’s then molded into the stone from which you can see in the image above.
+It’s then molded into a block/stone shape, like the ones you can see in the image above.
 The standard size is between 0.5 and 1 inches.

-It’s also known as Jamaican Black Stone due to the color of the finished product, although it’s possible to find it in other forms, such as drops or gels.
+It’s also known as Jamaican Black Stone due to the color of the finished product, though it’s possible to find it in other forms, such as drops or gels.